altgifted/babel-plugin-transform-scss/README.md

 ### Installation

-`npm install babel-plugin-transform-scss` or `yarn add babel-plugin-transform-scss`
+`npm install --save-dev babel-plugin-transform-scss` or `yarn add -D babel-plugin-transform-scss`

 Use it in your config file: